 So after five and a half wonderful weeks of loving and caring for our infant daughter, we had to leave her behind.

-We returned home to begin our US process of becoming approved to adopt, while awaiting the bureaucratic process in India, to lumber it’s way toward approving her for adoption.
+We returned home with a mission: to begin our US process of becoming approved for adoption and to bring Devani home as soon as possible.
+But again, it was complicated.
+We needed to await the bureaucratic process in India, to lumber historically slow way toward approving her for adoption.

 It took three years.